Credentials & training

 Understanding therapist credentials

-Educational only; verify credentials and scope directly with providers and your state board.
+Educational only.
+Check licenses with the provider and your state board.

 Step 1